pol-sb/MDTraj/README.md

 - The **number of steps** that will be computed is selected in the `ntimes` parameter.

 - The **output** information frequency is controlled by the `everyt` parameter.
-AVOID HIGH RATES OF PRINTIN.
-Printing is a limiting stage in this software.
+Printing is a limiting stage in this software, avoid slowdowns by using a sufficiently large writing interval.

 - The `rc` parameter represents the **cut-off** used during the forces calculation, at higher cut-off values better precision but higher times of calculation.